InserirAquiNome/crypto/0_PGP.md

 ```

-I checked that is signed by people I know form the slackware community and I already signed it also.
+I checked that is signed by people I know from the slackware community and I already signed it also.
 Nevertheless I ask him on his twitter for his PGP Long Key ID.

 After importing his PGP key I verified the authenticity of the downloaded ISO.